 Here is the generic format for web pages:

-For web pages that are NOT online journal articles, you need to provide the author's name (if known) , space, the date of last revision in parentheses, space, title of document, space, the URL in angle brackets, space, and very importantly the date (year month day, in that order) when you actually viewed/read the page, period.
-This last information is the· "date of access" and is formatted "Accessed year month day."
+For web pages that are NOT online journal articles, you need to provide, if known, the author’s name, space, the date of last revision in parentheses, space, title of document, space, the URL in angle brackets, space, and very importantly the date (year month day, in that order) when you viewed/read the page, period.
+This last information is the “date of access” and is formatted “Accessed year month day.”

-If the author, document title, and date of last revision are not written on the web page itself (look at the top and at the very bottom of the page; look at the title on the top of your browser window), try right-clicking on the page on choosing "Page Info".
-This won't work with all browsers, but is worth trying.
+It is sometimes, but not always possible to find the web page author(s), document title, and date of last revision.
+Look at the top and at the very bottom of the page for the author(s) and revision date; look at the title on the top of your browser window, or sometimes even in the URL itself, for the document title.
 If some of the information (such as author) just is not available, leave it out and go to the next item in the list of information to include in the reference.
 If the date of last revision is not available, leave it out and go to the next item of information to include in the reference.
 But ALWAYS include the page URL and the date accessed.

 If you can find all the information the formatting of your citation will be some variation of this:

 7. Daneholt B (2006) Advanced Information: The 2006 Nobel Prize in Physiology or Medicine: RNA Interference. <http://www.nobelprize.org/nobel_prizes/medicine/laureates/2006/advanced.html> Accessed 2023 May 28.

 If you cannot find an author, your reference listing might look like this:

 8. (2006) Press release: The 2006 Nobel Prize in Physiology or Medicine: RNA Interference. <https://www.nobelprize.org/prizes/medicine/2006/press-release/> Accessed 2028 May 28.